pstirparo/utils/README.md

 - https://isc.sans.edu/forums/diary/Analysis+of+Competing+Hypotheses+WCry+and+Lazarus+ACH+part+2/22470/

 ## Epochalypse
-There is the standard, official Epoch time (the Unix/POSIX one, seconds elapsed since 1 Jan 1970), and there are "other epoch" type of time (because, why not?)
+There is the standard, official Epoch time (the Unix/POSIX one, seconds elapsed since 1 Jan 1970), and there are "other epoch" type of time (because, why not?).
 Epochalypse is a python script that receives in input a generic timestamp and converts it in several known common format.
 Sample output ansd currently supported formats below:
 ```
 $ python3 epochalypse.py -e 547120509.243697